 Compliance guidelines ensure that such a situation doesn’t arise.

 When it comes to marketing, it’s easy to disregard things without realizing the consequences.
 You may believe that as long as you have your marketing, sales, or compliance team check their work to ensure it meets all legal and brand requirements, it should be enough.

 However, that’s not true.

 Thanks to the world of social media, once you make a mistake, it’ll end up all over the internet.
 And let’s remember that people don’t forget easily.
-So, depending on what your brand message is, once it’s out there, you can’t erase it.
+So, depending on your brand message, you can’t erase it once it’s out there.

 You must make sure that your message is consistent across all fields of communication, platforms, and advertisements.
-And this can often be a challenging feat to achieve for marketing teams – on top of all the responsibilities they already have.
+And this can often be a challenging feat to achieve for marketing teams – on top of all their responsibilities.

 Before anything else, you should be aware of the rules and regulations that your enterprise should follow.
 Read the guidelines issued by your government and educate yourself on the matter.

 The rules could vary according to the jurisdiction you’re located in or the type of business you own.

 Besides, you might’ve heard cases of complaints or problems with other businesses in your area before – where either the government had to interfere, or they had to be shut down.
 Look into why these happened and try to avoid making the same mistakes.